theme-next/hexo-theme-next/README.md

 ## Contributing

-We welcome you to join the development of Hexo.
+We welcome you to join the development of NexT.
 Please see [contributing document][contributing-document-url]. 🤗

 Also, we welcome PR or issue to [official-plugins][official-plugins-url].

-## Contributers
+## Contributors

 [![][contributors-image]][contributors-url]